 Head to Bywater for a typically New Orleans bohemian vibe with a hip new outlook.
-You’ll find charming artisan boutiques, street art and the renown St Roch Market, an 1875 market place repurposed into a chef centric food hall – one of the coolest eating spots in New Orleans.
+You’ll find charming artisan boutiques, street art and the renowned St Roch Market, an 1875 marketplace repurposed into a chef centric food hall – one of the coolest eating spots in New Orleans.

 An extension of Bywater and also rated as one of the coolest neighbourhoods in New Orleans is Marigny.
 The two areas are considered locally as one continuous neighbourhood.